Holiday-Secret-Santa/Secret-Santa-App/README.md

 ## Technologies Used for Development

-Here is a list of the core technologies we used for the development of this application.

 ### Core Technologies

-Here is a list of core technologies that were used to develop this web application:
+Here is a list of core technologies that were used to develop this web application.

 | Technologies | Description                                                                                              |
 | ------------ | -------------------------------------------------------------------------------------------------------- |